-- Create the same profile on the other two secondary server.
-It is important to the same name for the profile on all three web servers.
+- Create the same profile on the other two secondary servers.
+It is important to use the same name for the profile on all three web servers.

 Often you want to synchronize folders with different paths.
 For example, the absolute path on your primary web server is C:\wwwroot

 folder on the secondary server.
 The following images display a screen shot of Syncrify client on both machines.